 Develop your knowledge of electronic, electrical, mechanical and mechatronic principles as you learn how to design solutions to today's biggest engineering challenges.
 You'll work on group engineering design and project work at every stage, incorporating real-world examples with societal impact.
 This course gives you the flexibility to choose where you want to focus your studies, meaning you can make your degree your own.

 We build employability into every aspect of our courses.
 Alongside developing an in-depth understanding of your subject, you'll gain a range of transferable skills that will allow you to take on a career in a number of sectors and thrive in management roles.

 The skills you'll learn are directly relevant to the latest developments in engineering such as robotics, artificial intelligence, virtual reality and immersive technology.

 At the beginning of your course, you'll develop a solid foundation in mechanical, electrical and electronic principles and programming.

-You'll take part in extensive laboratory sessions and hands-on project work, during which you'll have the chance to build an innovative medical device, an environmental monitoring station and a robotic water collection and analysis device.
+You'll take part in extensive laboratory sessions and hands-on project work, during which you'll have the chance to build an innovative medical device and a maze-solving robot.